This topic describes how to call the API after you publish a service.

 size | The number of recommended items to return. | integer | Yes | 10 |

-scene_id | The ID of the recommendation scenario.
-This ID is used to distinguish requests for different scenarios. | String | Yes | home_feed |
+scene_id | The recommendation scenario ID.
+This ID distinguishes requests for different recommendation scenarios. | String | Yes | home_feed |

-features | The context features. | json map | No | {"age":20, "sex":"male"} |
+features | Contextual features. | json map | No | {"age":20, "sex":"male"} |

-complex_type_features | Context features of complex types.
-Set this parameter to request the model service with type information. | json array | No | [{"name":"age", "type":"int", "values":20}, {"name":"sex", "values":"male", "type":"string"}] |
+complex_type_features | Contextual features of complex types.
+Set this parameter to send type information to the model service. | json array | No | [{"name":"age", "type":"int", "values":20}, {"name":"sex", "values":"male", "type":"string"}] |

-item_id | The item ID to use for similarity-based recommendations. | string | No | 248791390 |
+item_id | The item ID for similarity recommendations. | string | No | 248791390 |

-item_list | A custom list of items for retrieval. | json array | No | [{"item_id":"1111", "score":1},{"item_id":"222", "score":0.95}] |
+item_list | A custom list for retrieval. | json array | No | [{"item_id":"1111", "score":1},{"item_id":"222", "score":0.95}] |

 debug | Used for debugging.
 When enabled, more logs are printed.
 For example, user and item details are printed in the console.
-If traffic throttling is enabled, the throttling process and changes in some calculated parameters are printed in the results. | bool | No | true |
+If traffic control is enabled, the traffic control process and changes to certain calculated parameters are printed in the results. | bool | No | true |

 request_id | The unique ID of the request.
-If this parameter is empty, the PAI-Rec engine automatically generates an ID.
+If this parameter is empty, the PAI-Rec engine automatically generates one.
 If you provide a value, that value is used as the request ID. | string | No | "c46c3f5e-6b32-4b5c-8aac-59a319941248" |

 item_list